 Known issue (apart from the one child which she certainly had by her husband):

-- (almost certainly) Lily McBride, born 1909-10 in co.
+- (almost certainly) Elizabeth Lily McBride, born 1909-10 in co.
 Tyrone, alive in 1911 when she is found as a granddaughter in the household of the widow Mary (Sharkey) McBride; probably identical with the Elizabeth Lily McBride, born 9 June 1909 at Stoneyfalls in the parish of Newtownstewart, co.
 Tyrone, to Cassie McBride, domestic servent, and an unknown father, “Cassie” being occasionally used as a nickname for Catherine.

-- (almost certainly) a son, later renamed Richard Harry Mitchelson, Jr., born 31 December 1914 (according to his own statement, supported by his age of six in the 1921 census), supposedly at Winnipeg (but there is no birth on file for this date in Manitoba under the surname Mitchelson or McBride).
+- (perhaps) a son, later renamed Richard Harry Mitchelson, Jr., born 31 December 1914 (according to his own statement, supported by his age of six in the 1921 census), supposedly at Winnipeg (but there is no birth on file for this date in Manitoba under the surname Mitchelson or McBride).